 Kai is not a music as it is.
 It is not a melody with words.
 It is something more, something spiritual like a breath of Mother-Nature.

 Before starting their story or legend the Kaichi say: «Topshur, my brother, you need to help me”.
 The Kaichi try to become one with his instrument.
-Only when a Kaichi gets in a state of trance, Kaichi can sing a story or legend.
+Only when a Kaichi gets in a state of trance, he can sing a story or legend.
 Kaichi are closely connected to nature.
 That is why Kaichi is a man who connects the Sky to the Earth.
 There is a nice saying: when a Kaichi sings, Altaian spirit comes to listen to him in the appearance of a little girl.

-Throat singing is not Kaichi, Altay kai (‘Kaichi music’) stands out among other throat singing.
+Altay kai (‘Kaichi music’) stands out among other throat singing.
 It stands out by its integrity and depth.
 Alex Kalkin – one of the famous Altaian Kaichi – used to say: “Visible Altai is not real, real Altai is the one which is in your mind”.